Muskan-2005-coder/Passenger_Survival_Project/README.md

-# 🚢 Titanic Survival Prediction (ML Project - Random Forest)
+# 🚢 Titanic Survival Prediction

 Predict survival chances of Titanic passengers using Machine Learning.
 This project performs extensive **data preprocessing** and **feature engineering** to make predictions.